razskull/SimpleCalculator/README.md

 # COP4656 Summer 2023 Project

 ## Description
 The code here runs a calculator app programmed in Java on Andriod Studio.
-This is a a collaborative project that Richard Simpson helped to complete for COP 4656 at Florida State University.
+This is a collaborative project that Richard Simpson helped to complete for COP 4656 at Florida State University.

 ## Table of Contents
 - [Features](#features)